MPIBGC-TEE/persam/air/Incubations/README.md

 - Label all flasks including their ID, type of material, responsible person, country and sampling date.

 ## Water holding capacity
-The maximum water holding capacity (WHCmax) should be calculated since previous experiments showed that the respiration of soil microbes in many soils is highest at 60% WHCmax.
+The maximum water holding capacity (WHCmax) is the water volume that can be absorbed by 100 g of dried soil.
+WHCmax should be calculated since previous experiments showed that the respiration of soil microbes in many soils is highest at 60% WHCmax.

 ## Considerations
 - Please read the protocol summarized by Jessica Heublein to obtain WHCmax (air/Procotols/Incubations_WHCmax.docx).